An interview with Mike Roche, The Alliance Member Services Manager

 The project starts when The Alliance reaches out to a large list of carriers to help them assess our network of doctors, hospitals and facilities.

 I wanted to learn more about stop-loss insurance (also known as reinsurance) and how it impacts our members.
-So I turned to Business Development Manager Calvin Rigsby for answers about stop-loss insurance and how The Alliance makes a difference in members’ stop-loss rates.
-Calvin leads the Business Development efforts for our organization and in conjunction with our broker and TPA partners helps employers make data driven decisions that align with their company’s strategies for health benefits.
+So I turned to Member Services Manager Mike Roche for answers about stop-loss insurance and how The Alliance makes a difference in members’ stop-loss rates.
+Mike leads the Business Development and Member Services efforts for our organization and in conjunction with our broker and TPA partners helps employers make data driven decisions that align with their company’s strategies for health benefits.

 What exactly is stop-loss insurance?